Table of Contents

 - The powder of Pipal bark is taken with milk and sugar.

 - Boil 2–3 tender leaves in about 100 ml milk until the milk condenses.
 Add sugar according to taste and take.

-- In case of jaundice extract juice of 3-4 soft leaves.
+- In the case of jaundice extract juice of 3-4 soft leaves.
 Mix this juice in water and add some refined sugar.
 Give this for 2 time a day for 4-5 days.
 Or

 - Take bark of Pipal + Moringa Moringa oleifera, pound and get extract.
-Take this in dose of 2 ml, twice a day for one week.
+Take this in a dose of 2 ml, twice a day for one week.

 - Mix equal proportions of pulp of fruit and sugar.
 Take it orally along with milk.

 - Daily eat 4-20 fruits for one month.

 - Take fresh bark Ficus religiosa + Butea monosperma, pound to get extract.
 Take in a dose of 2ml extract twice a day for 2-3 weeks.